Advanced PPC strategies

 The financial risk is greatest when you’re overly-dependent on one channel, e.g. Google PPC, to drive results.
 Putting all your eggs in one basket is never a good idea.
 Even though your campaigns may have performed well for years, that doesn’t guarantee they will continue to do so indefinitely.
 You’re always subject to the whims of the platform you’re using.
 And nobody knows for certain what they’ll decide to do in the future.

-2. Ethical Risk
+2. Ethical risk

 This has become more apparent in recent years, largely due to a barrage of negative press about Facebook / Meta.
 The issue here is the ad network you’re using may be perceived to be operating in an unethical way with regard to the collection, distribution, and sale of data.
 This means if the ad network is prosecuted or put under regulatory scrutiny, your campaigns and the data you depend on to drive results can be directly affected.
 In effect, this ties the ethical risk back to the financial risk.